mpv-player/mpv/DOCS/man/en/options.rst

     subtitles muxed with audio/video, or subtitles in the ASS format.

 --sub-demuxer=<[+]name>
-    Force subtitle demuxer type for ``--subfile``.
-Using a '+' before the name will force it, this will skip some checks!
+    Force subtitle demuxer type for ``--sub``.
 Give the demuxer name as printed by ``--sub-demuxer=help``.

 --sub-paths=<path1:path2:...>